kmhakse/App-Launch-Scheduler/README.md

 # App-Launch-Scheduler
-AppLaunch Scheduler is a smart utility that displays all installed apps and lets you schedule any app to auto-launch at up to three preset times using built-in alarms.
+AppLaunch Scheduler is an Android utility that displays a complete list of all installed applications upon launch, allowing users to conveniently view and access their apps in one place.
+The app includes a scheduling feature with three configurable alarm slots, enabling users to set up to three separate times to automatically launch any selected application.
+This tool is ideal for automating daily routines or ensuring timely access to frequently used apps.